pombase/canto/root/docs/md/canto_admin/configuration_file.md

 genotypes for the same locus selected in the genotype A list.

 ### evidence_codes
-Possible evidence codes for this annotation type.
-Each evidence code must appear in the [`evidence_types`](#evidence_types) list.
+Possible evidence codes (or interaction types) for this annotation type.
+Each evidence code must
+appear in the [`evidence_types`](#evidence_types) list.
 (Required)

 ### admin_evidence_codes
 Evidence codes that are only available for logged in admin user.
 This list is added to the `evidence_codes` list.

+### term_evidence_codes
+Used to restrict the visible evidence codes based on a currently selected term (if any).
+The keys are used for matching the term.
+If the current term is a descendent of the term before the "-" in the key and not a descendent of the terms to the right of the "-" the given evidence codes are shown to the user.
+The excluded terms to the right of the "-" are optional.

+If the current term doesn't match any of the keys in `term_evidence_codes`, the default evidence codes from `evidence_codes` are displayed.

+example:

+    term_evidence_codes:
+      "is_a(FYPO:0001985)":
+        - Cell growth assay
+        - Chromatin immunoprecipitation experiment
+        - Chromatography evidence

+or:

+    term_evidence_codes:
+      "is_a(FYPO:0001985)-is_a(FYPO:0000045)&is_a(FYPO:0000150)":
+        - Cell growth assay
+        - Chromatography evidence

 ### broad_term_suggestions
 A few comma separated high level or broad term names for use in help text.